Comparing The Different Types of Wood Used In Amish Furniture

 Note: The final price of Amish furniture can vary significantly based on the complexity of the design, the craftsmanship involved, the finish, and other factors specific to each piece of furniture.

-Care and Maintenance
+Care and Maintenance for Different Wood Types

-Specialty Woods Used In Amish Furniture Making
+Other Specialty Woods Occasionally Used in Amish Furniture

 While common wood types like oak, cherry, maple, walnut, and hickory are the foundation of Amish furniture, specialty woods bring a unique touch to the craft, offering a spectrum of aesthetics and characteristics that cater to specific design preferences and individual tastes.
 These specialty woods allow Amish artisans to create exceptional and one-of-a-kind furniture pieces that resonate with discerning customers.